 Our team members do lots of activities with schools including store visits, schoolyard makeovers and D.I.Y. workshops.
 Contact your local Bunnings store for more details on our school activities and how you can be involved.

-We provide a Schools Sustainability Program through every store across Australia which involves visits and activities with local primary schools.
+We provide a Schools Sustainability Program through every store across New Zealand which involves visits and activities with local primary schools.

 The Schools Sustainability Program is aimed at increasing awareness of energy and water saving, recycling and highlights simple and easy ways to make a difference to the environment.